 Remoting Example: Dynamic Publication

-.NET remoting supports only default constructors with server-activated remotable types.
-If you want to publish an object after creating it with some specific constructor and have complete control over the publication of that specific instance, you can publish your instance programmatically.
+.NET Remoting supports only default constructors with server-activated remotable types.
+To publish an object after creating it with a specific constructor and have complete control over the publication of that specific instance, you can publish your instance programmatically.

 To compile and run this sample

 To stop publishing the remotable object in stages, press ENTER at the server command prompt, and rerun the client to observe the different exceptions thrown for the different stages.
 This application runs on a single computer or across a network.
-If you want to run this application over a network, you must replace "localhost" in the client configuration with the name of the remote computer.
+To run this application over a network, replace "localhost" in the client configuration with the name of the remote computer.

-Imports System Imports System.Runtime.Remoting Imports System.Runtime.Remoting.Channels Imports System.Runtime.Remoting.Channels.Tcp Imports System.Runtime.Remoting.Channels.Http Public Class ClientProcess <MTAThread()> _ Public Shared Sub Main() Dim channel As New HttpChannel(0) ChannelServices.RegisterChannel(channel) ' Registers the remote class.
+Imports System Imports System.Runtime.Remoting Imports System.Runtime.Remoting.Channels Imports System.Runtime.Remoting.Channels.Tcp Imports System.Runtime.Remoting.Channels.Http Public Class ClientProcess <MTAThread()> _ Public Shared Sub Main() Dim channel As New HttpChannel(0) ChannelServices.RegisterChannel(channel, False) ' Registers the remote class.
 (This could be done with a ' configuration file instead of a direct call.)
 RemotingConfiguration.RegisterWellKnownClientType(Type.GetType("ServiceClass, remote"), "http://localhost:8080/object1uri") ' Instead of creating a new object, this obtains a reference ' to the server's single instance of the ServiceClass object.
 Dim object1 As ServiceClass = New ServiceClass() Try Console.WriteLine("ServerTime: " & object1.GetServerTime()) Catch ex As Exception Console.WriteLine("Exception of type: " & ex.GetType.ToString & " occurred.")
-Console.WriteLine("Details: " & ex.Message) End Try End Sub ' Main End Class ' ClientProcess
+Console.WriteLine("Details: " & ex.Message) End Try End Sub End Class